FeatureBaseDB/featurebase/docs/administration.md

 ### Backup/restore

 Pilosa continuously writes out the in-memory bitmap data to disk.
-This data is organized by Index->Frame->Views->Fragment->numbered slice files.
+This data is organized by Index->Field->Views->Fragment->numbered slice files.
 These data files can be routinely backed up to restore nodes in a cluster.

 Depending on the size of your data you have two options.
 For a small dataset you can rely on the periodic anti-entropy sync process to replicate existing data back to this node.